 Teach your dog how to sit by being tempted to do it, then reward him.
 Can be accompanied by horse training.
-Training the Persians is a process of teaching the moment when the dog is doing a training that you are training to do with a unique voice (click), then reward him.
+Training the Persians is a process of teaching the moment when the dog is doing training that you are training to do with a unique voice (click), then reward him.
 This helps him to link the verb to the reward.
-Reward can be a food (a great incentive for many dogs), praise or touching.
-Often, the food works well at first and can be used as a praise or later touch.
+The reward can be food (a great incentive for many dogs), praise, or touching.
+Often, the food works well at first and can be used as praise or later touch.
 Follow these steps to help your dog learn to sit using the Mustang Training.

 Hold the correct remedy between your dog’s eye so that he must look to see him.
 Do not overload her so much that he feels he has to jump to get her.
 Just a few inches above his head.

 When your dog looks for treatment, click and then give him treatment.

 Repeat this process but this time wait until the back end of your dog is slightly less before clicking and rewarding.

 Finally, wait until the back end of your dog touching the ground, then click on it and reward it.

 Repeat this step three to five times until the dog realizes that your hand over his head means he must sit down.

 Now you can attach an oral reference to the procedure such as “Fido, Sit.”
 Use a fixed tone.
 Give it only once to recognize this selected sound.
 After sitting down, use a lot of enthusiastic praise as you click and then reward him.